One star has quit I’m a Celebrity after just 24 hours

 Olivia Attwood has quit I’m a Celebrity...
 Get Me Out of Here! just one day into the new series.

-It’s been revealed that the TV personality and presenter was forced to withdraw from the reality show due to a medical matter.
+It’s been revealed that the TV personality was forced to withdraw from the reality show due to a medical matter.

 ITV confirmed the news to The Independent, stating that the former Love Island star left the series “as a precautionary measure” in order to “undergo some medical checks”.